 Fondant icing is a fantastic and fun way to decorate cakes, but it does take some getting used to!
-Here’s a few tips from the Easy Food test kitchen to inspire you!
+Here are some of our best tips from the Easy Food Test Kitchen to inspire your creativity…

 While you are learning, it is best to use the ready-to-roll fondant available at cake supply stores.
 It’s important to have a consistent product to practise on before you can learn to make your own.

 - Store fondant wrapped tightly in a double layer of cling film and sealed within a tub to prevent it from drying out.

 - Store at cool room temperature, but do not refrigerate.
 It will last for several days.

 - You can make a cake ahead of time and leave it at room temperature for up to four days, but you’ll need to use a cake filling that doesn’t require refrigeration.

 - Invest in the tools.
 Fondant is easier to work with if you have a silicone mat, rolling pin, and smoother, all available at cake supply shops.

 - Make sure that your surface, rolling pin, and hands are clean and lint-free.
 Tie back your hair, trim long nails, avoid fuzzy clothing, and remove any bracelets or rings.